 - Dexe Chocolate Citrate Agar (DCA) for salmonella and shigella

 - BISMUTH SULPHITE AGAR (BSA) for Salmonella

 This media is used to differentiate different organisms or pathogens on the base of their colonies.
-For example presence of lactose in Macconkey agar, it helps in differentiating between lactose and non-lactose organism.
+For example presence of lactose in Macconkey agar, it helps in differentiating between lactose and non-lactose organisms.

 Enrichment culture Media in microbiology

 Sometimes organisms require an enrichment environment for their growth.
 These media are mostly in liquid naturally.
-This media also contain some inhabitant for unwanted organisms.
+This media also contains some inhabitants for unwanted organisms.

 Enrichment culture media examples:

 Tetrathionate broth, Selenite F broth.
 These are an enrichment for salmonella and shigella but inhabit other intestinal organisms.